-Quality Enhancement Systems and Teams (QUEST) is a multidisciplinary, reality- centered program for University of Maryland undergraduates from three participating schools.
-Students participate in a challenging course of study that focuses on innovation, quality systems management and teamwork and co-curricular programming aimed at bringing diverse knowledge, skill and perspective to enhance their professional and personal development.
+Quality Enhancement Systems and Teams (QUEST) is a multidisciplinary, reality-centered program for University of Maryland undergraduates from three participating schools.
+Students participate in a challenging course of study that focuses on quality management, process improvement, and system design through teamwork and co-curricular programming.
+The program combines diverse knowledge, skills, and perspectives to enhance the professional and personal development of our students.

 QUEST students represent majors within three colleges of the University, including:

 - The Robert H. Smith School of Business

 - The A. James Clark School of Engineering

 - The College of Computer, Mathematical, and Natural Sciences

 Unique from most undergraduate programs, QUEST students share and develop both their business and technology acumen while increasing their understanding of how the two industries are interdependent in the professional field.

 In each QUEST course, students work in cross-functional teams on a semester long project.